marinastudios/.github/profile/README.md

 ## Marina Studios 🌊
-Marina Studios is a web dev team based in VA, United States
+Marina Studios is a small web dev team soon to be an LLC.
 <!--

 **Here are some ideas to get you started:**